 For example, these crustless mini pumpkin pies are full of both flavor and fiber but with less calories, refined sugars, are dairy free, packed with filling fiber and contain anti-inflammatory spices that keep you healthy.

-Besides, you won’t miss the “fluff” when you’re filling up on healthy thanksgiving recipes like orange cranberry sauce, orange rosemary sweet potatoes, roasted brussels sprouts and spicy butternut squash soup anyway.
+Besides, you won’t miss the “fluff” when you’re filling up on healthy thanksgiving recipes like orange cranberry sauce, orange rosemary sweet potatoes, roasted brussels sprouts, sweet potato stuffing with raisins and spicy butternut squash soup anyway.

 If you’re skipping dairy but craving ice cream, there’s something for you too!
-Gone are the days when the only dairy alternatives taste like vanilla flavored chalk.
+Gone are the days when the only dairy alternatives tastes like vanilla flavored chalk.